mjstealey/irods-galera-scripts/INSTALL.md

 /var/lib/irods/Vault
 ```

 Symlink `mysql.sock` to correspond with expected location.
+Because we are using MySQL drivers iRODS will expect the `mysql.sock` file to be in a different place.

 ```
 sudo ln -s /var/lib/mysql/mysql.sock /tmp/mysql.sock